Redth/Maui.VirtualListView/README.md

 Only `Item` types are selectable.

 In the future there will be bindable properties and maybe a way to cancel a selection event.

+## Refreshing

+Pull to refresh is enabled for iOS/MacCatalyst and Android.
+WindowsAppSDK does not have the equivalent feature so there is no support for it.

+You can use the `RefreshCommand` or subscribe to the `OnRefresh` event to perform your logic while the refresh indicator displays.

+## Scrolled

+Scrolled notifications can be observed with `ScrolledCommand` which will pass a `ScrolledEventArgs` parameter, or the `OnScrolled` event with a parameter of the same type.
+The event args contain the X/Y position scrolled.

 ## Future